 Before you give money to a peer to peer lending platform it's important to be aware of the risk you're taking.
 For example:

 Although peer to peer lending can be rewarding, the main risk you take is the possibility that you don't get your money back if a borrower or company is unable to repay the loan.

-Most P2P platforms have their own processes in place to mitigate that risk, but be sure you're familiar with what measure a platform has in place before you choose one.
+Most P2P platforms have their own processes in place to mitigate that risk, but be sure you're familiar with what measures a platform has in place before you choose one.